taroooyan/bg-wiki/NANO-MANUAL.md

 ![]
 (https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/overviewpics/bGeigie Nano manual v5.3big_Page_10_Image_0002.jpg)

-**Audio Out jack **
+**OPTIONAL: Audio Out jack **
 (This is for connecting an audio cable to an iPhone or other device)
 * Solder a 4-pin male header to the holes marked “audio out.”
-This means inserting the header from the backside and soldering the pins from the front face.
+This means inserting the header from the backside and soldering the short pins from the front face.
 * Attach a thin piece of double-sided foam tape to the black plastic jack housing, and use it to hold the jack in place on the board.
 Double-check the orientation to make sure itʼs the same as in the photo!
 * Solder the four header pins to the audio jack.
 * The audio connector might bump against a few of the OLED breakout pins on the rear of the main board; it's probably best to snip those pins off or file them down.